davidbhr/CompactionAnalyzer/README.md

  > Note: These function searches all subfolders for the "results_total.xlsx" and "results_distance.xlsx" files.
 If you want to discard outliers it might be practical to rename the corresponding files to for example "_results_total.xlsx" and "_results_distance.xlsx")

-Now we receive a compromised excel sheet xthat return the total analysis for all cells and another excel sheet with the mean distance analysis.
-The different values "dfdsf " or "fdfd" now for .....   from which we can calulate mean / ..
+Now we receive a compromised excel sheet that returns the global analysis for all cells and another excel sheet with the mean distance analysis.
+The different columns "Angle" and "Orientation" refer to the angular deviation between all orientation vectors to the respective cell center and the hereby resulting orientation.
+These quantities are weighted by the coherency (orientation strength) and additionally also by both, the coherency and the image intensity.
+From the different cells we now can calculate different quantities, as for example the mean 'Orientation (weighted by intensity and coherency)' of all cells, which is named "Overall weighted Oriantation (mean all cells)" and also stored in the same excel file.

 <img src="../master/docs/images/Fig3-combineexcel.png" width="1000" />

 ## Maxprojections & Kernel Size

+ToDo

 Might be usefull to use Maximum intensity image around cell (smalls stacks) to include maximal compation.
- For different max projection height it might be necessary to change parameter X , since fiberstructure seems / erscheint more densly.
+ For different max projection height it might be necessary to change parameter X , since fiberstructure ppearsmore densly.
  Maximumprojection can also be created using the function   XY

 IMAGE coolwarm erosion